 When working with AI on the one side and living organism intelligence on the other, you very quickly become how rigid computers are and how flexible living systems are.
-The fish was incapable of performing a million calculations per second but still it understood its environment more quickly and more profoundly than the robot did.
+The fish was incapable of performing a million calculations per second but still, it understood its environment more quickly and more profoundly than the robot did.

 What directions do you imagine taking your work in?

 As incentives to engage with fundamental physics emerge – such as the program at CERN – I can see how that could inform a research path as well.
-It is a deeply fascinating field and full of the mysterious, contentious, abstract and metaphorical material that is a gold mine for artists.
+It is a deeply fascinating field and full of mysterious, contentious, abstract and metaphorical material that is a gold mine for artists.
 However, I’m also not interested in becoming a Physics Artist, or whatever people choose to call it.

 I still have a lot of work I want to do on semiotics and simulation, and that could well include elements of living material, space and fundamental physics.
-My research is very broad and provides me with a great amount of ideas and inspiration, so I can certainly say that my work will continue to fall into that category known as ‘research based’.
+My research is very broad and provides me with a great number of ideas and inspiration, so I can certainly say that my work will continue to fall into that category known as ‘research based’.
 I currently have no idea what the actual work itself will be like though.

-Actually, I do have a few ideas but its not time to discuss them yet.
+Actually, I do have a few ideas but it’s not time to discuss them yet.
 I can say with confidence though, that the days of the complex robotic installations might just be over.
 Possibly.

 What is your chief challenge of creativity?

-Finding enough time to work without real life and work related administration getting in the way.
+Finding enough time to work without real life and work-related administration getting in the way.
 There is also the personal and artistic challenge of keeping things fresh and evolving without losing track of the solidity gained so far.
 I’m actually trying to simplify the way in which I devise and produce work, but my natural instinct for complexity and chaos is a hard one to beat.